Commissioners & Staff

 Bio + -

 Teresa has been with the City of Seattle since 2001.
-She was recently promoted to the position of Executive Assistant.
-Teresa began working out of class with the Civil Service Commission in 2003 and was quickly promoted to the position as Administrative Staff Assistant.
-In 2012 the Civil Service Commission and Public Safety Civil Service Commission combined staff to become the Civil Service Commissions.
-Teresa became the Administrative support for the Executive Director, both commissions and four hearing officers.
+Teresa worked for the Ethics and Elections Commission and worked out of class with the Civil Service Commission (CSC) in 2003.
+She was promoted to the position as Administrative Staff Assistant for the CSC.
+In 2012 the Civil Service Commission and Public Safety Civil Service Commission combined staff to become the Civil Service Commissions (CIV.)
+Teresa became the Administrative support for the Executive Director, both commissions, and four hearing officers.
+She was promoted to Executive Assistant of CIV in 2020.
 Teresa enjoys working with the diverse employees of the City of Seattle and is committed to working toward achieving equity and enhancing diversity in the work of the Commissions.
-Teresa is the mother of an adult son in his 30's, she enjoys road trips on her Harley, most recently touring Route 66, Sturgis, and Highway 101.
-Teresa is competitive in powerlifting and holds several World, National, and State titles in Bench Press and Deadlift.
-She was inducted into her lifting federation Hall of Fame in 2013.
+Teresa is the mother of an adult son in his 30's.
+She enjoys road trips on her Harley.
+She has toured Route 66, Sturgis, and Highway 101.
+Teresa is competitive in powerlifting and holds several World, National, State, first place, and best lifter titles in the Bench Press and deadlift.
+She is an inductee in her lifting federation's Hall of Fame.